VNG-Realisatie/authorization-decision-log/information-management.md

 At the most basic level only the decision request and the decision response are logged.

 <p class="note" title="Engine boundaries">
 The decision request and response can contain all information required for an audit log, as described by [[?ISO/IEC 27002:2022]] and [[?BIO2]].
-If that is the case, the Authorization Decision Log **MAY** be used as an audit log.
+If that is the case, the Authorization Decision Log <b>MAY</b> be used as an audit log.
 </p>

 At this level of detail log requests contain the following keys, as defined in [[[#specifications]]]: